Ido Assaraf

 • SCIM

 Adopted across multiple battalions and recognized with a Battalion Excellence Award.
-Also happens to be the last codebase I wrote entirely by hand — everything since has been AI-assisted by design.

 • Python